platform-experience/serviceportal-widget-library/donut-widgets/pe-donut-chart/Readme.md

 ## Description

-This widget can be used to quicly show a list of tabs, managin selection and with horizontal scrolling.
+This widget can be used to represent data in a simple Donut Chart.

 ## Screenshots